-The 13-member CRNS Council consists of nine members elected from the CRNS membership (including seven Members-At-Large from seven regions of the province, the President, and President-Elect), three government appointed public representatives and the association’s Executive Director (a non-elected, non-voting position).
+The 13-member CRNS Council comprises nine members elected from the CRNS registrants (including seven Members-At-Large from seven regions of the province, the President, and President-Elect), three government-appointed public representatives and the regulator’s Executive Director (a non-elected, non-voting position).

 Moni Snell, NP

 Moni Snell, NP, began a lifelong nursing career in 1979 at the Regina General Hospital.
 For 39 years, Moni practiced as a bedside/transport nurse, nursing educator and Neonatal Nurse Practitioner in the NICU.

 Moni believes nurses need to remain relevant, skilled and independent.
 We need to adapt and grow with rapidly changing health care advances.
 Regulation of nursing practice for public interest and safety is a vital and critical role of a regulatory body.
 We cannot allow outside agencies or groups to regulate our scope of practice.
 We must state clearly to the public what we do and how we improve their health outcomes.
 As professionals, we are responsible for regulating our practices and not allowing those outside the profession to tell us what that looks like.

 Janna Krismer, RN

 Janna Krismer, RN, has been practicing since 2011, specializing in Oncology, Hematology and Bone Marrow Transplant but has worked in various wards and positions throughout.
 She was deployed to the COVID Test and Assessment Centre, where she became Charge Nurse for the pandemic.
 She was accepted as the Central Intake Coordinator for Continuing Care, Primary Health Care, and Transitional Care Beds, where she is currently employed at Saskatoon City Hospital.